danielzazzali/osgi-library/README.md

 Additionally, a `ServicioImplActivador` class was implemented for bundle activation and service registration.

 ## Video Explanation
-A video explaining the bundle loading process and the use of the library to add and search for books is attached.
+A video explaining the bundle loading process and the use of the library to add and search for books: